gorect/Docker/README.md

 # Docker

 Welcome to the **Docker** repository!
-This is where I store and manage all of my Docker Compose files for thr various projects, applications, and services that I self-host.
+This is where I store and manage all of my Docker Compose files for the various projects, applications, and services that I self-host.

 ---